 Are you looking to disable WordPress updates?
 The majority of users have updates enabled on their website but sometimes it can hurt your site.
-It is found that updating WordPress core, plugins, and themes can break your site and you can lose your site data.
+It is found that updating WordPress core, plugins, and themes can break your site, and you can lose your site data.
 So, what’s the solution?
-Simple, turn off the WordPress automatic updates.
+Simply turn off the WordPress automatic updates.

 However, turning off the automatic updates in WordPress is not recommended because it is an essential security feature offered by WordPress to all webmasters.

 In this guide, learn how to disable WordPress updates with simple steps.
 Today, you will learn how to turn off the updates manually and use plugins.